 - As with the iPhone, take multiple pictures of your birds.
-You can use the burst setting if available, or simple get comfortable and snap away.
+You can use the burst setting if available, or simply get comfortable and snap away.

-Now get out there and capture that winning shot of your poultry!
+Now get out there and capture that winning shot of your poultry and try to be in the Catalog!
 Good luck!

 Related Posts You Might Like

 Is it more cost effective to raise day old chicks or buy started pullets ready to lay eggs?
 Read about the pros of each option.